-Finally, the awaited days are round the corner!
-Your beloved friend is getting married – and you can’t wait to immerse yourself in all the grand celebrations.
-Running around collating awesome gifts and getting yourself primed for the frenzied festivities is already too much work – but what can be stressing you out is one big question-
+Running around for your bridesmaid duties amidst the frenzied festivities is already too much work – but what can be stressing you out is one big question-

 What will you wear for the line-up of pre-wedding functions?

-1. The Girly Glam Element:
+1. The Girly Glam Code

-2. Young and peppy:
+2. Keep it peppy:

 3. Fluid silhouettes:

 Lehenga suits and peplum lehenga cholis are also great for dance parties.
-A long kameez with a not-so-flared lehenga skirt offers a swish cover-up for a flabby midriff– and what’s more – these are fashion-friendly staples with an undisputed touch of regalia.
+A long kameez with a not-so-flared lehenga skirt offers a swish cover-up for a flabby midriff– and more – these are fashion-friendly staples with an undisputed touch of regalia.

 5. Channeling the Fusion Vibe:

-6. Tap in the trends:
+6. Tap in the Trends:

 Go Easy on Embellishments- choose ostentation on your sangeet outfit with care – as something too heavy may appear over-dressed, more like a wedding look.
 Something garish or overly done may also make you look older and weighed down – and some extra heavy ones may get too uncomfortable and awkward.